What is Web Decay and how Can it and Broken Links Hurt Your site?

-- The assignment of a decay score based upon the distance between dead links and pages.
+- The assignment of a decay score based upon the distance between broken links and pages.

 Information about the age of a page is extracted from the page, or the “last-modified” information about the page is used.
 So things like dates on pages, copyright notices, and so on, can be important.
 If the page is older than a certain date threshold, then it is not considered current.

-If a certain percentage of links on a page are dead links - the page is not current.
+If a certain percentage of links on a page are broken links – the page is not current.

 This is a section worth thinking about.
 I’ll use the words from the document here to show some of the issues involved in difficulties with identifying some dead links.

-(2) The second problem associated with dead links as a decay signal is that they are very noisy signals.
-One reason is because it is easy to manipulate.
+(2) The second problem associated with broken links as a decay signal is that they are very noisy signals.
+One reason is that it is easy to manipulate.
 Indeed, many commercial sites use content management systems and quality check systems that automatically remove any link that results in a 404 code.
-For example, experiments indicate that the Yahoo! taxonomy is continuously purged of any dead links.
+For example, experiments indicate that the Yahoo! taxonomy is continuously purged of any broken links.
 However, this is hardly an indication that every piece of the Yahoo! taxonomy is up-to-date.

 They use a few other examples, with slightly different results.
 Rather than detail this process fully, I’m going to leave that to anyone interested in digging into this more deeply.
 But, I hope that this example makes it clear why it could be important to revisit pages that you may have linked to on your site to see how much they may have decayed.

-The issue of web decay is an area that hasn’t been explored as much as things such as mapping the web, or other methods for ranking pages. but, it’s something that is important to recognize as an area that will be attracting more attention.
-It’s also an area that a web master can have a fair amount of control over if regular checks on links, and pages linked to are performed, and the topics of pages are written in a manner that keeps them from becoming dated.
+The issues of broken links and web decay are areas that haven’t been explored as much as things such as mapping the web, or other methods for ranking pages. but, it’s important to recognize as an area that will be attracting more attention.
+It’s also an area that a webmaster can have a fair amount of control over if regular checks on links, and pages linked to are performed, and the topics of pages are written in a manner that keeps them from becoming dated.
 Sure, important historical documents don’t change – but introductions to them can show that they are still valuable, current, and worth ranking highly.

 Consider the possibility that a search engine will start using some type of decay ranking adjustment, if they haven’t already, and take steps now to keep from being harmed in rankings if, and when, they do.